sahilrajput03/sahilrajput03.github.io/Chrome Developer Tools.md

-Use SHORTCUT ctrl+shift+d to change docker style.
+Use SHORTCUT ctrl+shift+d to change docker style, common.

 ***